webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/rendering-pages.md

 }
 ```

 Note the `GET_PUBLISHED_PAGE` GraphQL query that we've used to fetch the page data.
-Very convenient if you want to be sure that all of the relevant page information gets retrieved, which the `Page` component will internally utilize.
+Very convenient if you want to be sure that all the relevant page information gets retrieved, which the `Page` component will internally utilize.

 If you just want to render the page content explicitly, you can also utilize the `content` prop.